 Moving up from the A1 to the A7, we gain the ability to make milky, speciality drinks: Latte, Cappuccino, etc at the touch of a button.
 Milk is drawn from a separate container - such as a glass milk container or cool control, it is then heated and frothed before arriving in your glass or cup, either before, after, or during the black coffee being poured, depending on which speciality is being prepared.

-I may well go deeper into the different preparation options in respect of myriad milky drink types in another post – in the meantime there is doubtless infinite information to be found already on this subject, so I will stick to differentiating between models of Jura machines.
+We may well go deeper into the different preparation options in respect of myriad milky drink types in another post – in the meantime, there is doubtless infinite information to be found already on this subject, so we will stick to differentiating between models of Jura machines.

-The Jura A9 tops the A series range, ditching the small display and buttons in favour of a touchscreen interface!
-(The only machine currently, apart from the Jura S8 and Z8 to feature a touch screen) It allows a far wider range of adjustment and programmability to the drink selection as well as more programmable specialities and more strength settings.
+The Jura A9 topped the A-series range, but has now been discontinued and replaced by the Ena 8 and Ena 8 Signature line, which feature a side mounter crystal carafe style water tank and an easy to use colour screen - which allows a far wider range of adjustment and programmability to the drink selection as well as more programmable specialities and more strength settings.

 This is the pattern that we will see repeated throughout the Jura range, where for each model letter designation: A, C, E, F, J, S and Z the higher number will indicate wider ranging control of the speciality drinks.

-Although Jura C series is the older design, it is very well thought out and therefore very reliable and long lasting.
+The New Entry-level D4 (currently only in Europe) is a basic black coffee only unit like the A1 only larger in size - Although Jura C series is the older design, it is very well thought out and therefore very reliable and long-lasting.
 It is based on the earlier C5 and C9 units from around 2007/8.

-The latest incarnation is the Jura C60 which has a separate milk frother located to the right of the coffee outlets, and so, will not provide "one touch" function. ("one touch" is the designation given to a machine that can produce a speciality drink, milk and espresso based with a single button press and no movement of the cup).
+The last incarnation was the Jura C60 which was recently phased out, and had a separate milk frother located to the right of the coffee outlets, and so, will not provide "one-touch" function. ("one-touch" is the designation given to a machine that can produce a speciality drink, milk and espresso-based with a single button press and no movement of the cup).
 With the C60 we have to open the tap to place our milk in the cup and then move the cup to the coffee outlet to add the required amount of coffee, by pressing a button.

 The Jura E6 moves this on slightly, by having the milk outlet next to the coffee outlet, thereby removing the need to move the cup.
 But we still have a 2-stage method for milky drinks, as we manually open the tap for milk, then close the tap, which initiates the coffee pour.
 The machine is programmable for drink levels though, and the obvious improvement over the C series is the lovely TFT display, which conveys all the important information to the user – it has a total of 6 buttons (3 either side) set up to offer Espresso, Black coffee, Cappuccino and Milk at the touch of a button.
 Below this are two buttons, one on the left -to access programming and maintenance, and one on the right - to access the next page of the display, where more drinks can be found (a total of 7 specialities are available on the E6, and 12 on the E8).

-Moving up again then, we have the Jura E8 and here we are given the true "one touch" cappuccino or macchiato or flat white, where the volume of milk, the strength and volume of coffee are all programmed to a single button press and can be adjusted by the user on a per drink basis or permanently altered to the desired levels on the button.
+Moving up again then, we have the Jura E8 (revised in early 2019 - lookout for fluted water tank, deeper chrome tray and the newer S8 milk frother, to make sure you are getting the latest incarnation) and here we are given the true "one-touch" cappuccino or macchiato or flat white, where the volume of milk, the strength and volume of coffee are all programmed to a single button press and can be adjusted by the user on a per drink basis or permanently altered to the desired levels on the button.

 Jura S Line